ggerdsen/Crate/README.md

 ### What it does

-Crate is designed to provide a service that allows users to setup recurring monthly shipments of clothing and accessories for purchase.
+Crate is a service that allows users to setup recurring monthly shipments of clothing and accessories for purchase.

 ### Technologies used